kavat/nerve/README.md

 ### Run Installer (requires root)
 `bash install/setup.sh`

-### Check NERVE is running
+### Check NERV&SPLOIT is running
 `systemctl status nerve`

 In your browser, navigate to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.

 # Multi Node Installation
-If you want to install NERVE in a multi-node deployment, you can follow the normal bare metal installation process, afterwards:
+If you want to install NERV&SPLOIT in a multi-node deployment, you can follow the normal bare metal installation process, afterwards:
 1. Modify the config.py file on each node
-2. Change the server address of Redis `RDS_HOST` to point to a central Redis server that all NERVE instances will report to.
+2. Change the server address of Redis `RDS_HOST` to point to a central Redis server that all NERV&SPLOIT instances will report to.
 3. Run `service nerve restart` or `systemctl restart nerve` to reload the configuration
 4. Run `apt-get remove redis` / `yum remove redis` (Depending on the Linux Distribution) since you will no longer need each instance to report to itself.
-Don't forget to allow port 3769 inbound on the Redis instance, so that the NERVE instances can communicate with it.
+Don't forget to allow port 3769 inbound on the Redis instance, so that the NERV&SPLOIT instances can communicate with it.

 # Upgrade
 If you want to upgrade your platform, the fastest way is to simply git clone and overwrite all the files while keeping key files such as configurations.